YthingLLC/quarterback/README.md

 Well, after all that effort configuring everything, run it as a daemon.
 It will now serve a very simple "API" over HTTP.
 It doesn't know anything at all about SSL.

 I have reverse proxies handling SSL for me everywhere, but I am not opposed to adding the feature.
-I just have no need to have this serve HTTPS directly.
-Please use a reverse proxy.
+I just have no need, at this time, to have this serve HTTPS directly.
+Please use a reverse proxy for now, but feel free to open an issue (or even implement it and give me a pull request!) if this is something you would like.

 The daemon will then respond to requests at the following endpoints: